How To Determine Your Wine's Alcohol Level.

 What Needs To Happen

-To know how much alcohol is in your wine, you need to take two readings with what's known as a gravity hydrometer.
-One reading is taken before the fermentation has started and the other reading is taken anytime after the fermentation has completed.
-By comparing these two hydrometer readings you can determine, with great accuracy, how much alcohol is in your wine.
+The easiest way to know how much alcohol is in your wine is to take two readings with what's known as a wine hydrometer: one reading is taken before the fermentation has started and the other reading is taken after the fermentation has finished.
+By comparing these two hydrometer readings you can determine – with great accuracy – how much alcohol is in your wine.

 Very simply put, a hydrometer is a long, sealed glass tube with a weight on one end.
 By observing how high or low it floats in a liquid you can determine a reading.

-"And what are we reading?", you might be asking at this point.
+"And what are we reading?"
 Essentially, we are trying to figure out how much sugar is in the wine or wine must.
-The higher the gravity hydrometer floats, the more sugar there is in the liquid, and the opposite holds true as well.
+The higher the wine hydrometer floats, the more sugar there is in the liquid, and the opposite holds true as well.

 During a fermentation, sugar is what yeast turns into alcohol.
 If we know how much sugar there was in the wine must before the fermentation, and we know how much sugar there is in the wine after the fermentation, we then know how much sugar was consumed by the yeast during the fermentation.
-From this information we can determine how much alcohol is in the wine.
+From this information we can determine how much alcohol was made during the fermentation and is now in the wine.

 It all sound complicated when it is all explained in detail this way, but in practice it is very easy to accomplish.
 All you need to do is:

-1. Take a gravity hydrometer reading at the same time you add the yeast to your wine must.
-The gravity hydrometer has a scale along it called "Potential Alcohol".
+1. Take a wine hydrometer reading at the same time you add the yeast to your wine must.
+The hydrometer has a scale along it called "Potential Alcohol".
 At this point in the wine making process you should be getting a reading of around 10% to 13%.
-The reading is the point where the surface of the wine must crosses the scale.
+The reading is the point where the surface of the liquid crosses the scale.
 This reading indicates how much alcohol the wine can have if all the sugars are fermented.
 Write this number from the gravity hydrometer down and save it for later.

 As an example, if your reading before the fermentation was 12% and the reading after the fermentation was 1%, this means that your wine has 11% alcohol (12 minus 1).
 If your first reading was 12% and your second reading was -1%, that means your wine has 13% alcohol (12 minus -1).

-Another way to think of it is you are monitoring how far along the gravity hydrometer's Potential Alcohol scale the fermentation is traveling.
-It started at 12 and end up at -1.
-That's' 13 points across the scale.
+Another way to think of it is you are monitoring how far along the wine hydrometer's Potential Alcohol scale the fermentation is traveling.
+It started at 12 and ended up at -1.
+That's' 13 points along the scale.

 You can find more information about using a hydrometer to make wine in the book, "First Steps In Winemaking."
 Also, the article, "Getting To Know Your Hydrometer" as lot additional information about using your hydrometer when making wine.